 The crocodile farm will give you an insight into the lives of these formidable creatures from before they hatch right through to attaining adulthood.
+This is something that is not possible in the wild and is quite fascinating.

 The farm is suitable for children and adults, who both find enjoyment and fascination viewing the crocodiles in their natural habitat and at varying stages of development.